 HPV, the most common sexually-transmitted infection in the U.S., is named

 for the warts (papillomas) it can cause.
 HPV is transmitted through intimate

 skin-to-skin contact.
 It can be transmitted even when an infected person

 has no signs or symptoms, and can develop years after contact.

 Most types of HPV have no symptoms and cause no harm.
-However, some
+However, some cause

-cause genital warts or infect the
+genital warts or infect the mouth and throat.
+Cancer of the cervix, penis,

 mouth, or throat can occur.
-Cancer often takes years, even decades, to develop
+Cancer often takes years, even decades, to

-after a person gets HPV.
+develop after a person gets HPV.